Station wagon: Comparison with hatchbacks

-It has become common for station wagons to use a platform shared with other body styles, resulting in many shared components (such as chassis, engine, transmission, bodywork forward of the A-pillar, interior features, and optional features) being used for the wagon, sedan and hatchback variants of the model range.
+It has become common for station wagons to use a platform shared with other body styles, resulting in many shared components (such as chassis, engine, transmission, bodywork forward of the A-pillar, interior features, and optional features) being used for the wagon, sedan, and hatchback variants of the model range.

 Tailgate designs

-Many modern station wagons have an upward-swinging, full-width, full-height rear door supported on gas springs — often where the rear window can swing up independently.
+Many modern station wagons have an upward-swinging, full-width, full-height rear door supported on gas springs—often where the rear window can swing up independently.
 A variety of other designs have been employed in the past.

 Split gate

-The split-gate features an upward-swinging window combined with a downward-swinging tailgate, both manually operated.
-This configuration was common in the 1920s through the 1940s, and remained common on many models into the 1960s.
+The split gate features an upward-swinging window and a downward-swinging tailgate, both manually operated.
+This configuration was typical in the 1920s through the 1940s, and remained common on many models into the 1960s.

 Retractable window

 In the early 1950s, tailgates with hand-cranked roll-down rear windows began to appear.
-Later in the decade, electric power was applied to the tailgate window so it could be operated from the driver's seat as well as by the key in the tailgate.
+Later in the decade, electric power was applied to the tailgate window so it could be operated from the driver's seat and by a key-activated switch in the tailgate.
 By the early 1970s, this arrangement was available on full-size, intermediate, and compact wagons.
-The lowered bottom hinged tailgate extended the cargo area floor and could also serve as a picnic table for "tailgating."
+The lowered bottom hinged tailgate extended the cargo area floor and could serve as a picnic table for "tailgating."